 If the combined load at V{OUT} is large enough to cause the switching power supply to reach the programmed input current limit, the battery charger will reduce its charge current by the amount necessary to enable the external load to be satisfied.
-Even if the battery charge current is set to exceed the allowable USB current, the USB specification will not be violated.
-The switching regulator will limit the average input current so that the USB specification is never violated.
+Even if the battery charge current is programmed to exceed the allowable USB current, the USB specification for average input current will not be violated.
+The battery charger will reduce its current as needed.
 Furthermore, load current at V{OUT} will always be prioritized and only remaining available power will be used to charge the battery.

-If the voltage at BAT is below 3.3V, or the battery is not present and the load requirement does not cause the switching regulator to exceed the USB specification, V{OUT} will regulate at 3.6V, thereby providing "Instant-On" operation.
+If the voltage at BAT is below 3.3V, and the load requirement does not cause the switching regulator to exceed its input current limit set point, V{OUT} will regulate at a fixed 3.6V as shown in Figure 1 thereby providing Instant-On operation.
 If the load exceeds the available power, V{OUT} will drop to a voltage between 3.6V and the battery voltage.
-If there is no battery present when the load exceeds the available USB power, V{OUT} can drop toward ground.
+In the case where the battery is not present, and again, the load requirement does not cause the switching regulator to exceed the USB specification, V{OUT} will regulate at a fixed 4.5V or 300mV above the 4.2V battery float voltage also providing Instant-On operation.
+In this case when the load exceeds the available USB power, V{OUT} will drop toward ground.